 Last week I was in Anaheim, CA for a work trip.
-It seemed senseless to be so near Disneyland and not visit, so Eric and I spent two days at the parks.
+It seemed senseless to be so close to Disneyland and not visit, so Eric and I spent two days at the parks.

-After our “magical adventure”–while stranded in a convention hall with no horses in sight–I had time to ponder over the similarities between riding roller coasters and riding horses.
+After our magical adventure at Disneyland (and while stranded in a convention hall with no horses in sight), I had time to ponder the similarities between riding roller coasters and riding horses.
 Here’s what I came up with:

-- Riding roller coasters and riding horses both increase your chance of dying.
-It’s true that in both cases, there is a certain degree of risk.
+Riding roller coasters and riding horses both increase your chance of dying.
+In both cases, there’s a certain degree of risk.
 It’s estimated that over 100 people die each year in the U.S. from horse-related injuries, and many thousands more require medical treatment.
-And though roller coaster injuries or deaths are likely less common (there is no governing board that tracks this data), accidents on rides do happen.
+Though roller coaster injuries or deaths are likely less common (there is no governing board that tracks this data), accidents on rides do happen.
 Accepting these risks is part of the ride.

-Other similarities between riding roller coasters and riding horses worth mentioning?
+Other similarities between riding roller coasters and riding horses worth mentioning (if such a topic has any worth at all)?
 Please feel free to leave your comments below!